Skip to contents

 The Sacred Index Columns - Handle with Care

 Remember those index columns we mentioned?
 Here’s the golden rule: Don’t mess with them directly!
+The reason is simple: glyexp relies on them to synchronize expression matrix, sample info, and variable info.
+Look at this picture to understand it better:

 Think of them as the foundation of your data house - you can redecorate all you want, but don’t touch the support beams.